Skip to content

 return { requestIP, requestTime, session }

-Model or DTO (Data Transfer Object) is handle by Elysia.t (Validation).
+Models or DTOs (Data Transfer Objects) are handled by Elysia.t (Validation).

-Elysia has a validation system built-in which can infers type from your code and validate it at runtime.
+Elysia has a built-in validation system that can infer types from your code and validate them at runtime.

 ✅ Do: Use Elysia's validation system

-Elysia strength is prioritizing a single source of truth for both type and runtime validation.
+Elysia's strength is prioritizing a single source of truth for both types and runtime validation.

 Instead of declaring an interface, reuse validation's model instead: